6 Days 5 Nights

 From coral-built old towns to mountain villages and mud-brick forts, each destination reveals a different face of the Kingdom.
 Whether you’re drawn to history, culture, or scenic beauty, this journey provides an unforgettable window into the heart of Saudi Arabia’s southern wonders.

 Spend the day discovering Jeddah’s UNESCO-listed treasures.
-Start at the lively Fish Market, Continue to the Tayebat Museum then step into the historic lanes of Al-Balad, where coral-stone houses and carved wooden balconies recall centuries of trade.
-Visit Souk Al-Alawi, explore Nassif House, and pause at the ancient Al Shafi’i Mosque.then visiting the striking Floating Mosque.
+Start at the lively Fish Market, a window into daily life by the sea, where fishermen bring in their catch of the day.
+Continue to the Tayebat Museum stands as one of Jeddah’s most prominent private cultural landmarks, showcasing the depth of Saudi history and the richness of its diverse civilizations, then step into the historic lanes of Al-Balad, where coral-stone houses and carved wooden balconies recall centuries of trade.
+Visit Souk Al-Alawi, One of the largest markets in Al Balad.
+Souq Al Alawi is a labyrinth of narrow streets with shops selling a variety of goods, explore Nassif House, is a treasure trove of history nestled in the heart of Al-Balad, the historic district of Jeddah, built during the late 19th century.
+This iconic museum in Jeddah showcases the city’s rich cultural heritage and a great site for anyone eager to explore Saudi Arabia’s vibrant past. and pause at the ancient Al Shafi’i Mosque, which is one of the oldest mosques in Jeddah, then visiting the striking Floating Mosque.
 In the evening, admire the world’s tallest King Fahd Fountain and take a leisurely stroll along the Corniche.
-Overnight in Jeddah.
+Overnight in Jeddah

 Most travelers require a visa.
 You can apply for a tourist eVisa online, which is available for citizens of many countries.